 I had the approximate GPS coordinates of the drone, but I hadn’t loaded the map onto the iPad.
 I climbed up and down twice without success.
 Two hours of hopelessly searching.
 Exhausted, since I am not a mountain person – I rarely even hike in the mountains, let alone climb them.

 Finally I found a spot with enough internet signal to download the map.
 I saw the satellite image and I marked the spot on Google maps in my phone.
 To bring the phone in my pocket was much more feasible than bringing the iPad.

 At last, this idea led me to the Mavic.
 Apart from a big dent in the battery – no damage.
-It took me almoest four hours to find it.
+It took me almost four hours to find it.
 Muscles cramping, face sunburnt and my clothes smelling of goat shit, since I slipped into some along the way.
 I came out victorious.
 You see that waterfall in the photo above?
-I completely laid down in a very similar one and washed my clothes of the goat shit too.
+I laid down in a very similar one.
+And washed my clothes from the goat shit too.